govolution/bfg/README.md

 build_win32_load_exec_dll.sh
 Build an exe file that loads & execs a dll.

+build_win64_bind_tcp_inject_dll.sh
+Inject a dll by the PID.
+Call with bfg.exe yourdll.dll PID

 build_win64_bind_tcp_inject_shellcode.sh
 Inject a 64bit shellcode into a 64bit process.
 ```